 This probably goes without saying, but you’ll get the most money if your iPhone is in pristine shape.
 That means keeping it in a case to prevent bumps and dings to the corners.
 But if your phone shows some wear and tear, don’t worry—it’s still sellable, you’ll just get a little less.
-Keeping your original box, and including the charger and cable also helps you get the most money.
+Keeping your original box and including the charger and cable also helps you get the most money.

-Unpair your Apple Watch.
 If applicable.
 You can do this in the Watch app on the phone.

-- Tap the My Watch tab.
+Tap the My Watch tab.

-- Tap the i button next to your watch.
+Tap the (i) button next to your watch.

-- Tap Unpair Apple Watch.
+Tap Unpair Apple Watch.

 You may be prompted to turn off Find My iPhone and sign out of iCloud, if you haven’t already—otherwise iOS’s Activation Lock will prevent the phone’s next owner from activating it.
 Confirm that you want to erase all the data, and your phone will be securely wiped and restored to factory settings.

-Gazelle.
 Gazelle buys and sells preowned smartphones, tablets, laptops, and other gadgets.
 They’ll give you an online quote for your item, and then send you a box to ship it to them for free.
 You can receive payment as a check, PayPal, or Amazon gift card.

 The offer is good for 30 days, and Gazelle will make you a new offer if the item is in worse condition than you described.
 If you decide not to take the new offer, they’ll send your gadget back, but you pay for the return shipping.
 Gazelle even has “ecoATM” locations nationwide where you can drop your device off for an instant payment.

-Swappa.
 Swappa also connects buyer and sellers directly, using PayPal for the transaction as well as its built-in protections for the buyer and the seller.
-Unlike Glyde, Swappa collects its fees from the buyer’s end, but the price the buyer actually sees has that fee as well as shipping included.
-The seller pays for shipping, and you’re on your own to package the item securely too.
+Swappa collects its fees from the buyer’s end, but the price the buyer actually sees has that fee as well as shipping included.
+The seller pays for shipping, and you’re on your own to package the item securely, too.
 Sellers are also allowed to set their own return policies, but buyers can always return items that were received in worse condition than they were advertised.

-Trade in your iPhone for store credit
+Trade in your iPhone for retail store credit